ftsrg/ingraph/site/index.md

 * Global analytical graph patterns
 * Evaluating queries over a runtime (live) model

+We also plan to include stream processing features (e.g. defining windows), but currently we focus on implementing basic pattern matching features.

 ### Not suited for

 ingraph is not efficient/expressive enough for the following technical challenges: